FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/maxtask.md

 > **Note**
 >
-> When MAXTASK is set to one, a high TRANTASK value is useless.
+> Note: When MAXTASK is set to one, a high TRANTASK value is useless.

 | OS  | Maximum number supported  |